Building A Real Connection

 Our kids are motivated.
 They are motivated to improve their own lives and, overwhelmingly, they are motivated to improve the lives of their families, their community and their Cambodia.

-With CCF enjoying its tenth year in operation, more and more young children who once toiled in the Steung Meanchey garbage dump are nearing adulthood.
-Part of CCF’s commitment to create tomorrow’s leaders is a pledge that we will support the youth who reach University through their degrees.
+With CCF enjoying its thirteenth year in operation, more and more young children who once toiled in the Steung Meanchey garbage dump are nearing adulthood.
+Part of CCF’s commitment to creating tomorrow’s leaders is a pledge that we will support the youth who reach University through their degrees.
 And, wow, our kids really have responded to that pledge!
-CCF university students are expected to top 100 in the 2014-15 school year, 170 in 2015-16 and 200 in 2016-17.
-These numbers do present a big funding challenge for us, however, it’s exactly the sort of problem we want to have!
+CCF currently has 131 students in University.
+This number presents a big funding challenge for us, however, it’s exactly the sort of problem we want to have!

-Many sponsors, having shared in their sponsor child’s journey at CCF, are interested in continuing their support to college.
+Many sponsors, having shared in their sponsor child’s journey at CCF, are interested in continuing their support to University.

 Part of our funding plan to cover this expense is to package University costs as 4-year scholarships for each student.
-We have determined that the average cost for a four year degree is $4300USD.
+We have determined that the average cost for a four-year degree is $10,800USD.
 This includes; university tuition fees, study materials, textbooks, shared laptops and tablets, career guidance, job placement support, and transportation costs.
-Therefore, the cost of providing a “scholarship” will be $4300 and can be broken down per year in the following tranches: year 1: $1900, year 2 – 4: $800 per year (year one being higher due to the initial costs of materials and equipment).
+Therefore, the cost of providing a “scholarship” will be $10,800.
 And, of course, payments of a lesser amount will still be gratefully received into our general University Fund.

 We are aware that CCF’s sponsorship option is comparatively expensive and sponsors are under no obligation to contribute any more.